hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 #### Semantics of Non-Revocation Interval Endpoints

 A non-revocation interval contains `"from"` and `"to"` (integer) EPOCH times.
 For historical reasons, any timestamp within this interval is technically acceptable in a non-revocation subproof.
 However, these semantics allow for ambiguity in cases where revocation occurs within the interval, and in cases where the ledger supports reinstatement.
-These best practices obviate this equivocation, fostering deterministic outcomes.
+These best practices require the `"from"` value, should the prover specify it, to equal the `"to"` value: this approach fosters deterministic outcomes.

 A missing `"from"` specification defaults to the same value as the interval's `"to"` value.
 In other words, the non-revocation intervals